flotiq/flotiq-docs/docs/API/content-type/listing-deleted-co.md

 ## Listing ids of deleted Content Objects through API

-To list ids of the deleted Content Objects, you use `/api/v1/content/{name}/removed` endpoint (where `name` is the name of the content type definition).
+To list ids of the deleted Content Objects, you use the `/api/v1/content/{name}/removed` endpoint (where `name` is the name of the content type definition).
 It lists all of the deleted Content Objects of the Content Type.
-You can filter Content Objects using `deletedAfter` query parameter containing the date after which the Content Objects were deleted, date must be in the format accepted by the [DateTime::format](https://www.php.net/manual/en/datetime.format.php) function.
+You can filter Content Objects using the `deletedAfter` query parameter containing the date after which the Content Objects were deleted; the date must be in the format accepted by the [DateTime::format](https://www.php.net/manual/en/datetime.format.php) function.

 !!!
 Example

     === "CURL"